paulbeka/level-4-project/timelog.md

 ### 16 Jan 2023
 * *2 hours* Worked on the probability network, the loss function is finally showing normal levels
+* *1 hour* More on the probability network, which does not work as intended.
+Brainstorming plans to improve it

+### 17 Jan 2023
+* *1 hour* Started working on a plan for testing the algorithm